 Financial services firms operate in a world of high stakes and strict regulations.
 EPM platforms are critical for managing risk, ensuring compliance, and conducting complex financial modeling.
 They allow teams to run scenario analyses, forecast market volatility, and consolidate financial data for accurate reporting to stakeholders and regulatory bodies.

-Applications in Healthcare and Retail
+EPM in Action: Healthcare and Retail

 Healthcare organizations use EPM software to manage complex budgets across various departments, from patient care to administration.
 It helps them forecast patient volume, optimize staffing levels, and allocate resources like medical supplies more effectively.
 By unifying financial and operational data, healthcare providers can improve the quality of care while maintaining financial stability.